jimichanga77/StroopImageCreate/README.md

 You can add in im.show() in the loop to show all images once created, but this shoudl be avoided if you have lots of words / images which will be produced (it opens up each instance)

 I have tested this and works ok on my computer, but I am only beginning in python coding so use at your own risk.

+The new folder will now include an updated trials list (based on the original used) which will contain a new column with the image file names in.